Wasser1462/FunASR-nano-onnx/README.md

 ## Notes
 - `run.sh`: one-click export (edit paths first).
 - `decode.sh`: demo decode to verify models.
+- **Project Refactoring**: The project has been refactored.
+The original main branch has been backed up to `backup/main-2026-01-06`.